 How much much funding is available?

-8 units of funding are available to for use towards USC tuition.
-NOTE: Exceptional Funding units match the tuition rate of your scholarship.
+8 units of funding at the standard undergraduate tuition rate are available to for use towards USC tuition.
+NOTE: Exceptional Funding units match the undergraduate tuition rate of your scholarship.
 You may request up to 8 units for any given semester.
-During Fall and Spring semesters, students who intend to request more than 2 additional units must complete necessary steps with their academic advisor.
+During Fall and Spring semesters, students who intend to request more than 2 additional units must complete necessary registration steps with their academic advisor.

 - Mork, Stamps & Trustee Scholars: Maximum amount of 8 full-tuition units may be funded